furn/TF2hud/README.md

 * Fog Crosshairs
 * Garm3n crosshairs

-This HUD is intended for 1920x1080.
-Your results may vary for other resolutions.
+This HUD is intended for 16:9.
+Clipping and overlaping happens on 4:3, it is also suggested to change the sizes of the crosshairs as they are very big on 4:3 screens.

 ------